 Ariel Investments Portfolio Manager David Maley answered questions about active portfolio management.
-David is the Portfolio Manager for the following Deep Value Strategies: Ariel Discovery Fund, Ariel Micro-Cap Value and Ariel Small Cap Deep Value.
+David is the Portfolio Manager for the following Deep Value Strategies: Ariel Micro-Cap Value and Ariel Small Cap Deep Value.
 Read the full Q&A below.

-Investing in small- and micro-cap stocks is more risky and volatile than investing in large-cap stocks.
-The intrinsic value of the stocks in which Ariel Discovery Fund invests may never be recognized by the broader market.
+Investing in small/micro-cap stocks is more risky and volatile than investing in large-cap stocks.
+The intrinsic value of the stocks in which we invest may never be recognized by the broader market.

 Question: How do you add value with active management?